Juneau Alaska, USA Travel Guide

 Air travel is the fastest way to reach Juneau for many travelers.
 Juneau International Airport (JNU) serves the city.

 Juneau International Airport (JNU) is the sole airport directly serving Juneau.
-Several options exist for getting from JNU to downtown Juneau or your accommodation.
+Several possibilities are there for getting from JNU to downtown Juneau or your accommodation.

 Flight frequency and prices are highest during the summer high season (late May to early September).
 Book flights well in advance.